 If taking either the SAT or the ACT is an option for you, we recommend trying your hand at the exam that is the best fit for you.
 If your scores are reflective of your achievement and comparable to the median scores for Harvard (or any other test-optional school you are considering), then submitting them will likely strengthen your application.

 Harvard recognizes that these numbers alone do not encapsulate a person’s potential, and regardless of whether an applicant submits test scores, their application will be reviewed holistically and thoroughly.

-The deadline for Harvard Restrictive Early Action applications for the Class of 2027 has already passed (November 1, 2022).
-Decisions for this cycle of applicants will be, or have been, released mid-December.
+The deadline for Harvard Restrictive Early Action applications is November 1.
+Decisions for this cycle of applicants are released mid-December.

-The deadline for Harvard Regular Decision applications for the Class of 2027 is January 1, 2023.
-However, financial aid applications for the Regular Decision cycle are not due until February 1, 2023.
-For this cycle, scores from exams as late as the December SAT and the February ACT can be submitted, but earlier dates are recommended so the review of applications can begin in a timely manner.
-Decisions for the Regular Decision cycle will be released at the end of March, 2023, and admitted students must respond to the offer by early May (no deposit required).
+The deadline for Harvard Regular Decision applications is January 1.
+However, financial aid applications for the Regular Decision cycle are not due until February 1.
+Scores from exams as late as the December SAT and the February ACT can be submitted, but earlier dates are recommended so the review of applications can begin in a timely manner.
+Decisions for the Regular Decision cycle will be released at the end of March, and admitted students must respond to the offer by early May (no deposit required).